johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 protocol DistributedActor {
   @derived
   init(resolve address: ActorAddress, using transport: ActorTransport) throws {
-  	// synthesized, invokes transport.resolve(address:as:)
+  	// simplified pseudo-code
+    try switch transport.resolve(address, as: Self.self) {
+      case .resolved(let instance): self = instance
+      case .makeProxy:              self = <runtime call to create proxy instance>
     }
   }
+}
 ```

 Implementing the resolve function by returning `.resolved(instance)` allows the transport to return known local actors it is aware of.
-Otherwise, if it intends to proxy messages to this actor through itself it should return `.proxy`, instructing the constructor to only construct a partial "proxy" instance using the address and transport.
+Otherwise, if it intends to proxy messages to this actor through itself it should return `.makeProxy`, instructing the constructor to only construct a partial "proxy" instance using the address and transport.
 The transport may also chose to throw, in which case the constructor will rethrow the error, e.g. explaining that the passed in address is illegal or malformed.

 A proxy instance does not allocate storage for any of the actor defined properties, i.e. it is a simple proxy that only takes as much memory as the transport and actor address take.
 In other words, a proxy instance is like an empty shell, delegating all calls to the remote incarnation of the actor, all those delegations are performed by transforming calls on the actor into messages, which the transport delivers to the remote actor.